andycheng233/VirtualRoom/README.md

 ## Project Overview

-VirtualRoom creates an immersive location-guessing game using custom-stitched 360-degree panoramas from Yale campus locations.
+Yale GeoGuessr creates an immersive location-guessing game using custom-stitched 360-degree panoramas from Yale campus locations.
 The workflow is:

 1. **Capture** - Collect sequential images by rotating a camera around a fixed point
 2. **Stitch** - Use custom Python scripts to create seamless cylindrical panoramas